eyeonus/Trade-Dangerous/README.txt

 a fresh file from one of the online sources, e.g. maddavo's site: http://www.davek.com.au/td/default.asp

+v5.0.2 Nov 11/2014
+. (smacker65) Merged in more systems from Slopey

 v5.0.1 Nov 4/2014
 . (kfsone) Issue #49 Errors in Ambiguity Error
 . (kfsone) Issue #51 L and ? items weren't honoring qty limits